onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 -----------------------------------------------------
 - A participant sends AUTOMATION_COMPOSITION_DEPLOY_ACK message in response to a AUTOMATION_COMPOSITION_DEPLOY message.
 - For each AC-elements moved to the ordered state as indicated by the AUTOMATION_COMPOSITION_DEPLOY
-- AutomationCompositionUpdateAckListener in AC-runtime collects the messages from Message Broker
+- AutomationCompositionUpdateAckListener in ACM-runtime collects the messages from Message Broker
 - It checks the deployStatus of all automation composition elements
 - It updates the AC-instance in DB accordingly